Bake Play Smile

 The bread lid placed on the loaf, ready to go in the oven.

 1. Bake: Place the lid back on top, and bake for 30 minutes, stirring the dip every 10 minutes, until hot and gooey.
-TIP: If the bread pieces toast before the dip is fully heated, simply remove them from the tray and set aside while the dip finishes cooking.
+TIP: If the bread pieces toast and are golden brown before the dip is fully heated, simply remove them from the tray and set aside while the dip finishes cooking.

-2. Serve: Serve immediately with the toasted bread pieces for dipping.
+2. Serve: Serve immediately with the toasted bread pieces for dipping (even the bread bowl can be eaten too!).

 Recipe Tips

-• Soften your cream cheese properly to avoid lumps (microwave briefly if needed).
+• Soften your cream cheese properly - no one wants lumps

-• Stir the dip while baking to ensure the dip heats evenly through the centre.
+• Stir while baking so it heats evenly

-• Remove bread pieces early if needed so they don't over-toast.
+• Remove bread early if needed so it doesn't burn

-• Serve straight away - this is when it's at its gooey best!
+• Serve immediately - this is when it's at peak gooey perfection

 French Onion Cob Loaf FAQs